Healthy Homes Assessment Waiwhetu

 Rental Property Home Assessments Waiwhetu

-Areas of rental properties that are impacted with Healthy Homes Standard.
+The areas of rental property that are affected through Health Homes Standard.
 Healthy Homes Standard in Waiwhetu include each:

 • Living Rooms